codeatcg/MGP/README.md

 SE: 307.661 397.552 126.464 14.1251
 \********************************

 The order of ‘Var’ is consistent with the random effects in model.

+## Example

+Test data and script to run the program can be found in folder v0.1.0.
+New parameters of MGP were not included in the script but it is easy to appended.

+## Dependency

+Eigen
+boost
+zlib

 ## Contact

 If you find bugs please email me.
-Email:  miaozepu@genomics.cn
+Email:  miaozepu@genomics.cn (stopped)
+        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;runzejiaoku@sina.com
 Institute: Applied agriculture of BGI